You may qualify for cash-back tax credits and a bigger refund when you file your taxes. File early to put money in your pocket sooner!

 The California Earned Income Tax Credit (CalEITC) is a refundable cash back tax credit for qualified low-to-moderate income Californians.

-In 2021, more hard-working individuals and families are eligible than ever, including Californians that file their taxes with an Individual Taxpayer Identification Number (ITIN).
-When combined with the federal EITC and the Young Child Tax Credit, the expanded CalEITC can put hundreds or even thousands of extra dollars in your pocket just by filing your taxes.
+Many hard-working individuals and families are eligible, including Californians that file their taxes with an Individual Taxpayer Identification Number (ITIN).
+When combined with the federal EITC and the Young Child Tax Credit, CalEITC can put hundreds or even thousands of extra dollars in your pocket just by filing your taxes.

 Find out how much you could get back by using the Franchise Tax Board's EITC calculator, available in 6 languages.